smart-on-fhir/sample-apps-stu3/fhir-downloader/README.md

 - `--no-gzip`             - Do not request GZipped files
 - `-h, --help`            - output usage information

+## Canceling export jobs
+- If you exit the script using <kbd>Ctrl+C</kbd> while the exported files are being generated, a `DELETE` request will be sent to the server to inform it that the job should be canceled.
+- If you exit the script using <kbd>Ctrl+C</kbd> while the exported files are being downloaded, a `DELETE` request will be sent to the server to inform it that the files can be deleted.
+- After the files are generated and downloaded, you will be asked if you want to try to delete the remote files.

 ## Validating References
 There is a helper script in the root folder called `test-references.js`.
 It will walk all the `.ndjson` files in the `downloads` folder and insert all resources into an SQLite database.
 Then it will walk all the resources